-6.FOCUS AREA 5: Ysleta
+6. FOCUS AREA 5: Ysleta

-7. FOCUS AREA 6: Mission Trail / Agriculture (preliminary draft for review) 7.1
+7. FOCUS AREA 6: Mission Trail / Agriculture

 PRIORITIZING TOD ALONG THE CORRIDOR

 INVESTMENT SECTORS

 The Investment Sector Map defines a prioritization of areas for transit-oriented development that maximizes the public investment already made on infrastructure, transit, and services along with where vibrant transitoriented development is most likely to occur.
 This map is not a zoning map, but is intended to guide local decisions concerning zoning, infrastructure investment, and development incentives.
 The sectors correspond to both the type of investments and incentives to provide across the corridor as well as a timeline for which areas should be focused on first.